 Over the years, thousands of Masonic artifacts have been catalogued and archived by the Minnesota Masonic Historical Society.
-The Colonel James B. Ladd Museum and Charles W. Nelson Library offers 3,700 SF of state-of-the-art space to share this rare collection through interactive and interpretive displays.
+The Colonel James B. Ladd Museum offers 3,700 SF of state-of-the-art space to share this rare collection through interactive and interpretive displays.

 Six galleries showcase the history of Masonry in Minnesota, the factual and fanciful histories of Freemasonry and the extensive charitable works of the Fraternity.
 Stop in and discover the real story behind the world’s oldest fraternal order.
 Admission is free!